VirtoCommerce/vc-module-notification/README.md

 ## Notification activity feed

-In this block of the Notification module keeps the list of all notification recorders in the system
+In this block of the Notification module displays the list of all notification recorders that were created in the system by the business modules.

 ![Activity feed](docs/media/screen-notification-activity-feed.png)